If you purchase an independently reviewed product or service through a link on our website, ARTNews may receive an affiliate commission.

 Golden’s gesso is good for artists who prefer a fluid gesso.
 It applies easily straight from the bottle and self-levels.
 Despite the thinner consistency, the gesso provides good semi-absorbent coverage.
 One key aspect of Golden’s product is that it dries quickly and smoothly, minimizing the need to sand the surface and making it an excellent mid-grade choice, especially for those who hate waiting around for their surfaces to be prepared.
 If you use a lot of gesso, this gallon can is an economical choice.

 Liquitex Basics Acrylic Gesso

 To get the bad news out of the way first, this gesso has a strong odor.
 If you’re still reading, congratulations: This lightfast and archival white gesso is an easy-to-use choice at a great price.
 Not only does it apply smoothly to canvas, but it can prepare paper for acrylic and oil paints as well as charcoal and pastels.
 The thinner consistency allows artists to build up the exact amount of coverage they want.
-Also, the gallon size is perfect for classrooms, and unlike similarly priced options, it won’t dry out for quite some time.
+It comes in 4-ounce, 8-ounce, 16-ounce, quart, and gallon sizes, the last perfect for classrooms.

 Daniel Smith Acrylic Gesso